redapt/docker-workshop/README.md

 ### ENV

-The `ENV` instruction sets the environment variable <key> to the value <value>.
+The `ENV` instruction sets the environment variable `key` to the value `value`.
 This value will be in the environment of all "descendant" Dockerfile commands and can be replaced inline in many as well.

 *Note: The following is a **_terrible_** way of building a container.
 I am purposely doing it this way so I can show you a much better way later (see below).*

-* Build a CentOS 7 Docker image with Java 8 installed:
+* Build a CentOS 7 Docker image with Oracle Java 8 installed:
 ```
 # SEE: https://gist.github.com/P7h/9741922 for various Java versions
 FROM centos:latest